ldanz/heirloom_interview_challenge_lisadanz/README.md

 ### Running

-1. Have the list of server addresses (could be IP addresses or hostnames, as long as they're reachable from the Ansible control node) stored in a file.
+1. Have the list of server addresses stored in an inventory file.
+The file should have the following format:

+        [kube_control_plane]
+        hostname-1
+        hostname-2

+        [etcd]
+        hostname-1
+        hostname-2
+        hostname-3

+        [kube_node]
+        hostname-1
+        hostname-2
+        hostname-3

+        [k8s_cluster]
+        hostname-1
+        hostname-2
+        hostname-3
 1. Run the following command from the Ansible control node:

         poetry run ansible-playbook -i INVENTORY_FILE site.yml -b